-- 2.1 We will follow the procedures set out in the Berkshire LSCB Child Protection Procedures.
-A copy of these procedures can be found on http://berks.proceduresonline.com - 2.2 The Designated Senior Lead for Child Protection is Liz Cook - 2.3 The Deputy Designated Lead is Charlotte Osborn supported by the Extended Services Coordinator and CLC Lead Gill Kelly - 2.4 The following members of staff have also received the Designated Person training Liz Cook, Charlotte Osborn and Gill Kelly - 2.5 The nominated governor for Safeguarding and Child Protection is Mary Temperton, supported by the Chair of Student Support Jan Sumner - 2.6 The Role of the Designated Safeguarding Lead is to: - Make sure all staff are aware how to raise safeguarding concerns - Ensure all staff understand the symptoms of child abuse and neglect - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies - Attend multi agency meetings as required - Monitor children who are the subject of child protection and child in need plans - Maintain accurate and secure child protection records ensure the designated safeguarding lead has lead responsibility for child protection in the school.
+- 2.1 We will follow the procedures set out in the Berkshire Child Protection Procedures.
+A copy of these procedures can be found on http://berks.proceduresonline.com - 2.2 The Designated Safeguarding Lead for Child Protection is Liz Cook, Headteacher - 2.3 The Deputy Designated Safeguarding Leads are Charlotte Osborn and Matt Hall (Deputy Headteacher). - 2.4 The following members of staff have also received the Designated Safeguarding Person training, Sarah Buchanan, Assistant Headteacher Inclusion / SENCo.
+Kyleigh Harling, Assistant to the Deputy Designated Safeguarding Lead and Gill Kelly, Child Looked After and Young Carers Lead. - 2.5 The nominated governor for Safeguarding and Child Protection is Mary Temperton, supported by the Chair of Student Support, Jan Sumner. - 2.6 The Role of the Designated Safeguarding Lead is to: - Make sure all staff are aware how to raise safeguarding concerns - Ensure all staff understand the symptoms of child abuse and neglect - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies - Attend multi agency meetings as required - Monitor children who are the subject of child protection and child in need plans - Maintain accurate and secure child protection records - 2.7 The School will:

+Ensure the designated safeguarding lead has lead responsibility for child protection in the school.
 These responsibilities as set out above are reflected in their job description.